emb-riscv/specs-markdown/interrupt-controller.md

 * active: interrupts can either be in an active (being served) or inactive state
 * prio: interrupt priority

-To store and control these attributes, each interrupt has a per-hart 32-bits register with the following fields:
+To store and control these attributes, each interrupt has a per-hart 32-bits status and control register with the following fields:

 | Bits | Name | Type | Description |